tshepang/blog/content/2009-review.md

 In addition, it's also the **most original** movie, which helps it feel super-fresh.
 The movie is named [District 9].

+Second to the above-mentioned **visual effects artefact** is the robo-bikes of *Terminator Salvation*.

 The **best male performance** is that of Christoph Waltz as Nazi officer in [Inglourious Basterds].
 He plays a very fearsome Nazi officer that is so damn easy to hate.